 This research programme considers both the structural design aspects as well as the construction aspects.
-The programme is divided into the following essential steps:
+The programme is divided into the following essential steps.

 A comprehensive mapping of steel modular connections was carried out in collaboration with designers, manufacturers and contractors, aiming to understand how the manufacturing processes have affected the design of connections and vice-versa.
 A plethora of connection systems has been studied and classified based on their unique as well as common characteristics and their performance criteria.
 Key features are those related to the demountability and reusability of the connections and members connected to them, and the degree of standardisation possible to be achieved.

 Structural topology optimisation tools are also employed to generate novel connection designs with improved performance while reducing material as well as introducing access holes for installation and removal.
 Optimisation-dedicated software are used to define the objective functions and constraints followed by morphogenesis and mesh-topology editing processes.
 Organic modelling, digital sculpting, and finite element stress analyses are conducted using parametric modelling (e.g., APDL-Abaqus and Python language) towards the aggregation of the connection components which will result to a number of optimum designs.
 The project’s industrial partners have contributed offering specific advice on the assembly, handling and disassembly of modular units specific to different companies in order to maximise the benefits in the construction programme.